-With summer quickly approaching many people are making their vacation plans.
-Whether you’re living in California now or plan on visiting, a road trip up or down California’s coastline should be on your bucket list.
+With summer here many people are making last minute vacation plans.
+Whether you’re living in California now or plan on visiting soon, a road trip up or down California’s coastline should be on your bucket list.
 We recommend you take a week to explore everything from Northern California’s wine country to Big Sur’s Post Ranch Inn and all the little gems in between.
 We’ve put together our dream California coast road trip to share and hopefully inspire you to do your own.
 We’ll begin at the top and work our way down with some trip highlights.

 Start in Sonoma County- many people don’t realize this but Sonoma has its own regional airport with direct flights to/from San Diego, LAX, Portland and Seattle.

 Once you’ve arrived head over to the Farmhouse Inn to check in for at least a 2 night stay in the wine country.
 Enjoy a glass of wine on your private balcony, unwind from a day of travel and head down to the Farmhouse Restaurant for a fantastic dinner with wine pairings.
 Begin the following morning with the famous Farmhouse breakfast before you head out for a day of exploring.

 Swing by Armstrong Redwoods for a quick hike, down to the Russian River for some kayaking and out to Jenner for a glass of champagne and oysters at River’s End.
 Return to Farmhouse for a little self-indulgence: a spa treatment with steam shower sounds about right.
 If you’re wiped out from a big day then we recommend an in-room picnic- stop by the Front Desk to check out their wares.
 The following morning its off to Highway 1 after another amazing breakfast.